Dianne Wiest: Film and television

 She followed her first Oscar success with performances in The Lost Boys (1987) and Bright Lights, Big City (1988).
-She also starred with Steve Martin, Mary Steenburgen, Jason Robards, Keanu Reeves and Martha Plimpton in Ron Howard's Parenthood, for which she received her second Oscar nomination.
+She also starred with Steve Martin, Mary Steenburgen, Jason Robards, Keanu Reeves and Martha Plimpton in Ron Howard's Parenthood (1989), for which she received her second Oscar nomination.
 Other major film roles include Tim Burton's Edward Scissorhands (1990), Jodie Foster's Little Man Tate (1991) and The Birdcage (1996), Mike Nichols's remake of La Cage aux Folles.

 On television, her performance on the series Road to Avonlea in 1997 brought her her first Emmy Award for Outstanding Guest Actress in a Dramatic Series.
-She received another nomination for her performance in the 1999 telefilm The Simple Life of Noah Dearborn, co-starring Sidney Poitier.
-She starred in the television mini-series The 10th Kingdom in 2000.
+She received another nomination for her performance in the telefilm The Simple Life of Noah Dearborn (1999), co-starring Sidney Poitier.
+She starred in the television miniseries The 10th Kingdom in 2000.
 From 2000 to 2002, Wiest portrayed interim District Attorney Nora Lewin in the NBC crime drama Law & Order.
 She also played the character in two episodes of Law & Order: Special Victims Unit and the pilot episode of Law & Order: Criminal Intent.

 Wiest starred alongside Steve Carell and Juliette Binoche in Dan in Real Life (2007) and had a key supporting role in Charlie Kaufman's 2008 film Synecdoche, New York.
 In 2008, she also appeared as Gabriel Byrne's therapist, Gina Toll, on the HBO television series In Treatment, for which she received her second Emmy Award, for Outstanding Supporting Actress in a Drama Series.
 She received another nomination (in the same category) for the second season, in 2009, but did not win.

 She starred alongside Nicole Kidman in Rabbit Hole (2010), whom she worked with on Practical Magic.
 Rabbit Hole debuted at the Toronto International Film Festival.
 Wiest also co-starred in Lawrence Kasdan's 2012 comedy Darling Companion, alongside Kevin Kline and Diane Keaton.
-In 2020, Wiest starred in Steven Soderbergh's drama Let Them All Talk alongside Meryl Streep, and Candice Bergen.
+In 2020, Wiest starred in Steven Soderbergh's drama Let Them All Talk alongside Meryl Streep and Candice Bergen.
 That same year she also starred opposite Rosamund Pike in the action thriller I Care a Lot.

-Since 2021, she has starred in the Paramount+ crime thriller series Mayor of Kingstown, and in 2025 it was announced that she would be joining the cast of Only Murders in the Building as the grieving widow of doorman Lester, Lorraine.
+From 2021 to 2023, she starred in the Paramount+ crime thriller series Mayor of Kingstown, and in 2025 it was announced that she would be joining the cast of Only Murders in the Building as the grieving widow of doorman Lester, Lorraine.